 Guilt is a heavy burden to bear.
-And it’s one that is difficult to put down.
+It’s difficult to put down.
 No matter how hard people try to ignore it, it rears its ugly head.
 In the still of the night, it often weighs the heaviest.
 In the privacy of one’s thoughts, it painfully persists.
 It pricks consciences and calls to mind sinful thoughts and acts.
 It never is satisfied.
 It never relents.

-Knowing that breaks guilt’s stranglehold and replaces it with the great joy of being worthy and acceptable to God.
-Even when we sin and guilt tries to make us miserable again, we can nip it in the bud by pointing to Jesus’ completed sacrifice for us.
+Guilt’s stranglehold is broken and replaced with great joy.
+Now, we are worthy and acceptable to God.
+Even when we sin and guilt try to make us miserable again, we can nip it in the bud by pointing to Jesus’ completed sacrifice for us.
 That is one thing that guilt can’t stand against.
-Confronted by Jesus’ sacrifice for us it must retreat with its tail between its legs.
+Confronted by Jesus’ sacrifice for us, it must retreat with its tail between its legs.

-It can’t even make us fear Judgment Day.
-Knowing that God has already forgiven us on the basis of Jesus’ work for us, we can eagerly look forward to Judgment Day.
-We can view it as our day in court where we will be vindicated and welcomed into the Father’s presence for all eternity – not because of anything we have done, but entirely because of everything Jesus did for us.
+It can’t even make us fear judgment day.
+Knowing that God has already forgiven us based on Jesus’ work for us, we can eagerly look forward to judgment day.
+We can view it as our day in court, where we will be vindicated and welcomed into the Father’s presence for all eternity – not because of anything we have done, but entirely because of everything Jesus did for us.

 God wants you to be happy.
 God wants you to have great joy.
 He wants you to be confident that you will live with him for all eternity.
 That is why his message to you is “Forgiven!”

 Believe that and experience a life of happiness.

 Who can receive God's forgiveness?
 What does the Bible say about forgiveness?
 Can anyone be sure of their forgiveness?

 These are commonly asked questions.
 Enter your information below to receive a free 5-day email devotional and learn what the Bible has to say about God's Amazing Forgiveness!